ANOREXIA, BULIMIA, AND OTHER APPETITE AND EATING DISORDERS

 does not eat, and there is little appetite, so the person does not eat.

-also causes many people to eat very spicy, sugary or salty food because otherwise
+It also causes many people to eat very spicy, sugary or salty food

 - Distortions of the body image